moorepants/learn-multibody-dynamics/README.rst

 README
 ======

-This repository containts the source for the website `Learn Multibody Dynamics
+This repository contains the source for the website `Learn Multibody Dynamics
 <https://moorepants.github.io/learn-multibody-dynamics/>`_.

 License